bigshortbets/bigshortbets-mobile/README.md

 #  Hi there! 👋
-The instructions below show the steps to be taken to participate in testing the BigShortBets Android sandbox aplication.
+The instructions below show the steps to be taken to participate in the BigShortBets Android aplication community testing.

 ##  First of all... you must have this applications installed on your phone:
 - Orbot (will allow you to connect to the TOR network)